Lepto-Hadronic Scenarios for TeV Extensions of Gamma-Ray Burst Afterglow Spectra: Methods

 The evolution of the spectral and spatial density $\hat{n}_{E,i}' = \dd^2 N_i'/ \dd E_i' \dd V'$ of each considered particle species $i$ involves the temporal evolution of a system of coupled transport equations of the following form:

-This requires the estimation of the time scales of the relevant cooling processes $\tau\st{cool}'$, and sink/loss/escape processes $\tau\st{sink}'$, as well as the injection terms $q_E'$.
-All three can be in principle a function of time and energy, and can depend on the density of other species.
-We use \AM to calculate these terms, and to evolve in time the densities of protons, neutrons, electrons, positrons, pions, muons, neutrinos and photons as a combined system.
-As explained in detail in \citet{Gao:2018mnu} and \citet{AM3_paper}, we include synchrotron and inverse Compton cooling and emission of all charged particles, synchrotron self-absorption of electrons and positrons, photon-photon annihilation ($\gamma\gamma\to e^+e^-$) including pair feedback, escape of neutral particles and adiabatic cooling of charged particles, photohadronic ($p\gamma\to \pi...$) and proton-proton ($pp\to \pi...$) induced pion production, the subsequent decays of pions and muons and the electron-positron pair production via the Bethe-Heitler process ($p\gamma\to p e^+e^-$).
+This requires the estimation of the timescales of the relevant cooling processes $\tau\st{cool}'$, and sink/loss/escape processes $\tau\st{sink}'$, as well as the injection terms $q_E'$\footnote{We relate our timescales to the \AM notation in \citet{AM3_paper} via $\tau\st{cool}'= E/\dot{E}$ and $\tau\st{sink}' = 1/\alpha $.}.
+All three can be, in principle, a function of time and energy and can depend on the density of other species.
+We use \AM to calculate these terms and to evolve in time the densities of protons, neutrons, electrons, positrons, pions, muons, neutrinos and photons as a combined system.
+As explained in detail in \citet{GaoEtAl_AM3_17} and \citet{AM3_paper}, we include synchrotron and inverse Compton cooling and emission of all charged particles, synchrotron self-absorption of electrons and positrons, photon-photon annihilation ($\gamma\gamma\to e^+e^-$) including pair feedback, escape of neutral particles and adiabatic cooling of charged particles, photohadronic ($p\gamma\to \pi...$) and proton-proton ($pp\to \pi...$) induced pion production, the subsequent decays of pions and muons and the electron-positron pair production via the Bethe-Heitler process ($p\gamma\to p e^+e^-$).
 We also use an effective sink term for the particle density dilution in the case of an expanding volume.

 An example of some of these timescales is given in \reffig\ref{fig:SSC_timescales} for our \ssc-scenario, in which the SED is dominated by the synchrotron and inverse Compton radiation of primary injected electrons.